fyrox-book/fyrox-book.github.io/src/fyrox/scene/scene.md

 }
 ```

+See respective node builders [docs](../scene/graph.md#using-node-builders) to populate the scene.

 ## Where all my scenes located?

-All scenes "lives" in the engine, the engine has single ownership over your scene after you've added it in the engine.
+All scenes "lives" in the engine, the engine has ownership over your scene after you've added it in the engine.
 You can borrow a scene at any time using its handle and do some changes.

 ## Building scene asynchronously